SalmanSi/Bank-Assistant/README.md

 A RAG project for answering questions about NUST Bank products.
 It reads the bank's Excel knowledge base, turns it into clean documents, builds a local vector database, and answers questions through a Streamlit chat interface powered by a local LLM via Ollama.
+All user input and LLM output passes through a multi-layer security pipeline before anything reaches the model.

 ## System Architecture